gregdavill/kicadScripts/README.md

 # Improvements

-- Draw drill hits properly.
-- Trim images around PCB.
+- Correctly Trim images around PCB. (bounding box of PCB is too large.)
-- Improve code
+- Generally Cleanup/Improve code
 - Plot front and back Images next to each other on the same image.
-- Remove hardcode of inkscape path.
+- Better Handling of colours (Add OSHPark colours)